pytorch/pytorch/docs/source/sparse.rst

 multiplication on an uncoalesced sparse tensor could be implemented by multiplying all the uncoalesced values with the scalar because ``c * (a + b) == c * a + c * b`` holds.
-However, any nonlinear operation, say, a square root, cannot be implemented on applying the operation to uncoalesced data because ``sqrt(a + b) == sqrt(a) + sqrt(b)`` does not hold, for instance.
+However, any nonlinear operation, say, a square root, cannot be implemented by applying the operation to uncoalesced data because ``sqrt(a + b) == sqrt(a) + sqrt(b)`` does not hold in general.

 Slicing (with positive step) of a sparse COO tensor is supported only for dense dimensions.
 Indexing is supported for both sparse and dense